Spotlight on Cornelia-Madalina Suta

 I work with different people on various tasks and topics every day, from directing one project to being the expert in another.

 I am not reinventing the wheel every day, I might re-use code, method of analysis or the structure of the report, but never in the same way.
 There is always an added value aspect even in repeating tasks.

-Of which piece of work are you most proud?
+Which piece of work are you most proud of?